 By Abu Bakarr Kargbo

-The two countries have built friendly relations over the last 60 years, by helping each other in time of need and working together on the international arena such as the United Nations and the African Union.
+The celebration events, which will run until Friday 2nd December, will have colorful programs such as public policy seminars and a Korean film screening.
+Even though geographically apart, the two countries have built friendly relations over the last 60 years, by helping each other in times of need and working together in the international arena such as the United Nations and the African Union.

 The symbol of deepening relations is the reconstruction of Freetown City Hall, and the Korean government will further deepen its development cooperation with Sierra Leone in the coming years.
-President of KOICA, the major Korean government development agency, will sign an MOU with the Minister of Planning and Economic Development, during the 60th anniversary celebration week, which will be another meaningful milestone in the bilateral relations.
+This is said to be another meaningful milestone in bilateral relations.

 “Taking this opportunity, I would like to extend our heartfelt appreciation to those who helped tremendously our preparations for the week-long celebration events, particularly, the Sierra Leone Ministry of Foreign Affairs and International Cooperation, Freetown City Council, and Korea’s new Honorary Consul’s office.
 Indeed, it is our strong hope that the celebration events of this week serve as a memorable occasion to capture our 60-year history as well as to open a new chapter for upgrading our relations,” Korean officials noted.